-Finally, if you’re still struggling to come up with a novel name for your blog, try out Smart WP’s domain name generator or one of these alternatives that can help come up with some more creative ideas today.
+Finally, if you’re still struggling to come up with a novel name for your blog, try out my free domain name generator that can help come up with some more creative ideas today.

 How do I determine how much demand there is for the topics I want to blog about?

 Before diving into determining demand, let’s cover an important term: Estimated Monthly Search Volume (MSV).
-This is an estimate you can get from a free or paid keyword research tool like SEMrush, Wordstream, Ahrefs and Twinword Ideas, that’ll give you their estimate of how many searches are done on the keyword phrases you run through the tool.
+This is an estimate you can get from my free keyword tool right here or paid tools like SEMrush, Wordstream, Ahrefs and Twinword Ideas, that’ll give you their estimate of how many searches are done on the keyword phrases you run through the tool.
 That’s pretty straight-forward.